aburra16/waiting-for-satoshi/script.md

 asked myself, “Am I breakfast, or am I dinner running late?”

                          GIOVANNI
-You, my friend, are brunch-pretentious, over-priced, and served with a tiny umbrella.
+You, my friend, are brunch - pretentious, over-priced, and served with a tiny umbrella.

                          MAXIMILIAN